Church in Wales: Diocesan bishops

 Unlike bishops in the Church of England, each bishop of the Church in Wales is elected by an "electoral college" which consists of all diocesan bishops of the church (including the archbishop), and clerical and lay representatives of all of the dioceses of the Church in Wales.
 The composition of the electoral college is weighted so that the diocese in which a vacancy occurs is entitled to twice the number of clerical and lay electors compared with other individual dioceses.
 If no candidate who is considered by the electoral college obtains the support of the necessary two-thirds majority of the electors within the three consecutive days of deliberation which are allowed, the decision passes to the bench of bishops.
-This has occurred on two of the last four occasions when a bishop has had to be chosen.
-In 2013 the Church in Wales officially agreed to the ordination of women as bishops, five years after a previous proposal for their ordination failed in 2008.
+This has occurred on two recent occasions.
+In 2013 the Church in Wales officially agreed to the ordination of women as bishops, after a previous proposal for their ordination failed in 2008.

-In descending order of seniority, as of 19 January 2023 (after Stallard's election), the bench of Welsh bishops consists of:
+In descending order of seniority, as of 29 July 2025 (when Cherry Vann was elected Archbishop), the bench of Welsh bishops consists of: